-I am fielding many calls from concerned plaintiffs from all over the United States regarding their failed Bard Avaulta Vaginal Mesh replacement or bladder sling device.
+Bard Avaulta Vaginal Mesh Perforation.
+I am fielding many calls from concerned women from all over the United States regarding their failed Bard Avaulta Vaginal Mesh replacement or bladder sling device.

-Many injured women have called to complain about the serious side effects and complications they have developed after undergoing transvaginal mesh placement, including recurrent urinary incontinence, uterus prolapse, infection and painful intercourse.
+Many injured women have called to complain about the serious side effects and complications they have developed after undergoing transvaginal mesh placement, including recurrent urinary incontinence, mesh erosion, uterus prolapse, infection and painful intercourse.

 Some women have developed perforation of the mesh into their vaginas or developed serious erosions, requiring multiple surgeries to try and fix the complications.